top of page

 • Closing costs: These are the fees and expenses you pay to finalize your mortgage, and they typically range from 2% to 5% of the loan amount.
 You can ask the seller to pay a portion of your closing costs, and you can save on some expenses, such as home inspections, by shopping around.

-I always recommend clients to research home improvement loans.
-When you buy a fixer upper you will need money for home improvements.
+I always recommend clients research home improvement loans.
+When you buy a fixer-upper you will need money for home improvements.
 Even, when I bought my first home almost twenty years ago I still needed money to fix up the home to meet my own taste and make it comfortable for my new growing family.
-The home improvement increase the home value when I sold it.
+The home improvement increased the home value when I sold it.

 Remember, a home is an asset that appreciates over time.
-Buying a home is the best investment of your hard earn money that you will ever make.
+Buying a home is the best investment of the hard-earned money that you will ever make.
 I share this with you because many of my wellness clients are women who think they are bad with money.
 They are not.

-Friend, you are not bad with money, you are just spending your money on anxiety triggered situations.
-We are surrounded by experiences that cause anxiety, stress, insecurities and feelings of not being good enough.
-You purchase out of the need to fit in, become someone else, because you have no idea what you value.
-You spend because someone else tells you to- be it the media, advertisement, social media influencers, celebrities who endorse products, your friends or loved ones, or your own insecurities to feel pretty, cover up flaws or mask skin issues like dark spot, rosacea or acne.
+Friend, you are not bad with money, you are just spending your money on anxiety-triggered situations.
+We are surrounded by experiences that cause anxiety, stress, insecurities, and feelings of not being good enough.
+You purchase out of the need to fit in and become someone else because you have no idea what you value.
+You spend because someone else tells you to be it the media, advertisement, social media influencers, celebrities who endorse products, your friends or loved ones, or your own insecurities to feel pretty, cover up flaws, or mask skin issues like dark spots, rosacea, or acne.

 I am no financial counselor.
 But my job sometimes requires me to get into the financial "ocean" to save my clients from drowning themselves and relapsing.
 What most folks don't understand is that financial anxiety is real.
 I wear a lot of hats being a serial entrepreneur.
-My job as a license nutritionist, folk herbalist, skincare and wellness consultant for Avon, hoodoo partitioner, loan signing agent and businesswoman requires me to take a holistic approach to my clients life.
+My job as a licensed nutritionist, folk herbalist, skincare and wellness consultant for Avon, hoodoo partitioner, loan signing agent, and businesswoman requires me to take a holistic approach to my client's life.
 We look at the whole life during recovery sessions, each area plays a part in overall wellness.

 or inability to achieve their dream of home ownership.
 I believe it is my duty to step in and help them become aware of their unhealthy spending habits.
 As a mental health and emotional wellness advocate I am a firm believer that financial health is your emotional health.
 So yes, I help my clients reinvent their money stories and release money blocks if the situation calls to do so.

-So friend, I recommend you to use your money wisely, responsibly, and on creating assets not more debt and financial stress that may cause development of addictions.
+So, friend, I recommend you use your money wisely, and responsibly, and on creating assets not more debt and financial stress that may cause the development of addictions.
 Let me tell you.
 Counseling ain't cheap.
 This act of love is saving you money on hiring me in the future for emotional wellness and recovery counseling.
 You're welcome! :)

 Research first-time home buyer assistance programs and which lender/mortgage option is right for you